Mitsuo Fuchida: Other actions

 On 19 February 1942, Fuchida led the first of two waves of 188 aircraft in a devastating air raid on Darwin, Australia.
 On 5 April, he led another series of air attacks by carrier-based Japanese aircraft against Royal Navy bases in Ceylon, which was the headquarters of the British Eastern Fleet, in what Winston Churchill described as "the most dangerous moment" of World War II.

 On 4 June 1942, while on board Akagi, Fuchida was wounded at the Battle of Midway.
 Unable to fly while recovering from an emergency shipboard appendectomy a few days before the battle, he was on the ship's bridge during the morning attacks by U.S. aircraft.
 After Akagi was hit, a chain reaction from burning fuel and live bombs began the destruction of the ship.
 When flames blocked the exit from the bridge, the officers evacuated down a rope, and as Fuchida slid down, an explosion threw him to the deck and broke both his ankles.

 Staff officer

 After spending several months recuperating, Fuchida spent the rest of the war in Japan as a staff officer.
-In October 1944, he was promoted to captain.
+On 15 October 1944, he was promoted to captain.
 The day before the first nuclear weapon was dropped on Hiroshima, he was in that city to attend a week-long military conference with Japanese army officers.
 Fuchida received a long-distance phone call from Navy Headquarters asking him to return to Tokyo.
 The day after the bombing, he returned to Hiroshima with a party sent to assess the damage.
-All members of Fuchida's party later died of radiation poisoning, but Fuchida exhibited no symptoms.
+Many members of Fuchida's party later died of radiation poisoning, but Fuchida exhibited no symptoms.
 Fuchida's military career ended with his demobilization in November 1945 during the American-led occupation of Japan.